quasar32/many-objects/README.md

 `bin/csv` outputs a `csv` of 10 seconds of simulation.
 If a filename is not provided `bin/csv` outputs to standard output.
+If you use `-e` flag output only first and last frame of simulation;
+it will also print the time the simulation to standard error.

 ## `bin/vid`